Proven areas for successful customer segmentation

 Successful customer segmentation #2 – understanding the marketing history of your customers.

 The results from your marketing campaigns move faster than ever before, so it can be hard to keep up with what has been working and what has not.
-Customer segmentation based around the marketing information and history from your customers can really help you to understand where successful marketing really lives in your business.
+Customer segmentation based on the behaviour of your customers can really help you to understand where successful marketing really lives in your business.

-Let’s look at three examples of successful customer segmentation based around the marketing history of your customers.
+Let’s look at three examples of successful customer segmentation based on the marketing history of your customers.

 Successful customer segmentation #3 – understanding the value from your customers.

 Every sale is a win, something to celebrate.
 But how many sales can you expect from each customer?
-Customer segmentation based around the spend history of your customers is where you unlock real opportunities for growth and also understand when a customer really is a customer!
+Customer segmentation based around the spend history of your customers is where you unlock real opportunities for growth.

 Let’s look at three examples of successful customer segmentation based around the spend history of your customers.